dmattox10/dmattox10/README.md

 Deployed on my private server [HERE](https://shortt.danielmattox.com) explained by this [README](https://github.com/dmattox10/shortt) in the repo.

 ## References
-In addition to [Kevin F. Adler](https://twitter.com/kevinfadler) of [MiracleMessages.org](https://miraclemessages.org), I have references from peers and overseers available on Searchlight [HERE](https://my.searchlight.ai/dmattox10)
+In addition to [Kevin F. Adler](https://twitter.com/kevinfadler) of [MiracleMessages.org](https://miraclemessages.org), I have references from peers and supervisors available on Searchlight [HERE](https://my.searchlight.ai/dmattox10)

 ## Connect with me
 <div align="center">